rorygoodman/SocketChat/README.md

 Only been tested on windows machines connected to the scss network.

 #How to Run

 Run compile.sh to compile the project

-Run run.sh followed by the port no. eg. ./run.sh 1234
+Run run.sh followed by the port no.

+eg: ./run.sh 1234